Piotrków County

 Piotrków County (powiat piotrkowski) is a unit of territorial administration and local government (powiat) in Łódź Voivodeship, central Poland.
 It came into being on 1 January 1999 as a result of the Polish local government reforms passed in 1998.
 Its administrative seat is the city of Piotrków Trybunalski, although the city is not part of the county (it constitutes a separate city county).
 The only towns in Piotrków County are Sulejów, which lies 15 km east of Piotrków Trybunalski, and Wolbórz (classed as a town since 1 January 2011).

 The county covers an area of 1429.12 km2.
 In 2006, its total population was 90,227, made up of 6,387 in Sulejów and a rural population of 83,840.

 Neighbouring counties

-Apart from the city of Piotrków Trybunalski, Piotrków County is also bordered by Łódź East County to the north, Tomaszów Mazowiecki County and Opoczno County to the east, Radomsko County to the south, Bełchatów County to the west, and Pabianice County to the north-west.
+Apart from the city of Piotrków Trybunalski, Piotrków County is also bordered by Łódź East County to the north, Tomaszów County and Opoczno County to the east, Radomsko County to the south, Bełchatów County to the west, and Pabianice County to the north-west.